Promises of Gold

 Pierre froze, trying to remember the last time he heard such a request.
 He hastily cast an eye over the man, then looked to the laundry maid who had just stepped in, bringing clean bar-rags from upstairs.
 An inquisitively raised eyebrow and tilt of his head toward the scruffy customer silently asked, “Do you know him?”

 She anxiously twisted the corner of a towel as she surveyed the overconfident fellow leaning on the bar.
 He was terribly thin.
-His ragged clothes hung on his rugged frame.
+His ragged clothes hung on his bony frame.
 Not out of the ordinary, these days.
 She couldn’t see the face from the doorway.
 Hesitantly, she moved closer to Pierre, handed him the linens, and shrugged her shoulders.

 Pierre turned back to the stranger.
 “That drink is not known by many.”